feelfreelinux/ogimetdownloader/README.md

 # Ogimet Downloader
 This commandline script download data from http://ogimet.com and save it to .xls file.
-# Required software:
+# Required softwre:

-- Python3
+- Make sure you have Python3 installed on your computer
-- xlwt for python3
-- BeautifulSoup for python3
-- dateutil for python3
+- Install the required modules:
+  `pip3 install -r requirements.txt`

 # Usage: